rails/rails/guides/source/constant_autoloading_and_reloading.md

-Thus, when one informally says "the `String` class", that really means: the class object stored in the constant called "String" in the class object stored in the `Object` constant. `String` is otherwise an ordinary Ruby constant and everything related to constants applies to it, resolution algorithms, etc.
+Thus, when one informally says "the `String` class", that really means: the class object stored in the constant called "String" in the class object stored in the `Object` constant. `String` is otherwise an ordinary Ruby constant and everything related to constants such as resolution algorithms applies to it.

 Likewise, in the controller